cqin626/Stock-Management-System/README.md

 * [x] Users are prevented from submitting empty forms or entering invalid values.

 ## Video Walkthrough

-Here's a walkthrough of the implemented user stories:\n **1.
-View and delete products**
+Here's a walkthrough of the implemented user stories:

+**1. View and delete products**

    https://github.com/user-attachments/assets/3b7a3d14-d41b-4d2a-aa15-18937f611523